samcoppard/JobsWithPorpoise/README.md

 A daily cron job runs the file __synchronise.py__, which runs the following files in turn:
 - __scraping.py__
-    * Code to scrape 1500+ jobs from 250+ green organisations
+    * Scrapes 1500+ jobs from 250+ green organisations
     * Some are pulled from APIs, some are scraped from Applicant Tracking Systems, but most are scraped from individual careers pages

 - __job_data_cleaning.py__